getcarina/getcarina.com/_posts/2016-04-08-weekly-news-oauth-integration.md

 ---
-title: "Weekly news: Maintenance, OAuth and live appearances"
+title: "Weekly news: Maintenance, OAuth, and live appearances"
 date: 2016-04-08
 comments: true
 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
 published: true
 excerpt: >
-  This week we have an important announcement that may require action on your part.
+  This week we have an important announcement that might require action on your part.
 To make up for the trouble, we have rolled out OAuth integration and upgraded to the latest version of Docker (1.10.3) and Docker Swarm (1.1.3).
 categories:
   - Docker
   - Swarm